IBM-Bluemix-Docs/ComposeForRethinkDB/dashboard-metrics.md

 # Metrics
 {: #metrics}

-Each {{site.data.keyword.composeForMySQL_full}} deployment has a _Metrics_ tab which displays information about how each capsule of the deployment is behaving.
+Each {{site.data.keyword.composeForRethinkDB_full}} deployment has a _Metrics_ tab which displays information about how each capsule of the deployment is behaving.
 The graphs are interactive.
 You can scan through the chart for particular numbers at a point in time, or you can set the view to a range of time periods from the last 30 minutes to the last seven days.

 There are graphs for data members and the HAProxy portals on a deployment.
 Each graph has a name in the upper-left with the specific capsule it describes.